 Attend our upcoming events and celebrate the Pinyon Jay with craft mead:

 The Pinyon Jay is an iconic and declining bird of the intermountain west, but what does it have to do with mead?
 Two things: water and climate.
 Dependent on thriving agriculture and reliable water, the future of your favorite brew, just like the Pinyon-Juniper woodlands and the Pinyon Jay, depends on us acting now to protect precious natural resources.
-To help spread the word, Flagstaff’s Drinking Horn Meadery is releasing “Oh Hey Pinyon Jay” mead for the second year!
+To help spread the word, Flagstaff’s Drinking Horn Meadery is releasing “Oh Hey Pinyon Jay” mead for the third year!
 To celebrate the Pinyon-Juniper woodlands, they are brewing with juniper berries, prickly pear, and local honey – and bottles sport Pinyon Jay conservation labels.
 In addition to great mead, each bottle provides a call to action and a sign-up link where folks can go to join our growing team of community scientists.

 We hope you’ll join us in raising a glass for this deserving bird!